zakaster/udptcp/readme.md

 ![main_gui](assets/demo1.png)

 # Use the APP
-build and run the app by double clicking
+## Build and run
-the scripts are used to start / stop multiple instances so that we can run tests on a single computer

-this by default starts 4 instances
+rust compiler is needed to compile run the app by double clicking the executable or use the scripts to start / stop multiple instances this by default starts 4 instances
 ```bash
 ./start_many.sh